DevAgnihotri/MCA_Notes/Sem_3/Python/Unit_4.md

 ## Modules and Packages - Overview

-- Definition: A module is a single Python file (.py) that contains definitions (functions, classes, variables), and can be imported using the `import` keyword and reused.
+- Definition: A module is a single Python file (.py) that contains definitions (functions, classes, variables), and can be imported using the `import` keyword to be reused.
 A package is a collection of modules organized in folders and may include an `__init__.py` file.
 - Why use them: Reuse code, organize large projects, avoid name collisions, and make testing easier.

 Key ideas: